Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

     syscall              ; call the kernel
 ```

 In the code above we have two sections.
-Each section holds a chunk arbitrary
+Each section holds a chunk of arbitrary
 data.
 The sections can have any name, but the linker will map the section with
-the name `.data` to a segment that will have a read and write permissions when
+the name `.data` to a segment that will have read and write permissions when
 executed, and the `.text` to a segment with read and execute permissions.

 In the section `.data` we declared the string `'Hello World!\n'` (the 10 there